josh-collinsworth/joco-sveltekit/src/lib/content/posts/8-student-portfolio-mistakes.md

 ---
-title: "8 Mistakes to Avoid in Your Student Design Portfolio"
+title: '8 Mistakes to Avoid in Your Student Design Portfolio'
-date: "2015-08-20"
+date: '2015-08-20'
-updated: "2021-01-19"
+updated: '2021-01-19'
 categories:
-  - "design"
+  - design
-  - "opinion"
+  - opinion
-coverImage: "Negative-Space.png"
+coverImage: 'Negative-Space.png'
 coverWidth: 4
 coverHeight: 3
 excerpt: Consider this post a guide on how to avoid the most common mistakes young designers make when assembling their portfolios.
 ---

 <script>
   import PullQuote from '$lib/components/PullQuote.svelte' import SideNote from '$lib/components/SideNote.svelte'
 </script>

 Let me start this off by saying that I do not claim to be an authoritative expert on the subject of graphic design.
 Sure, I know some things.
 I'm technically a professional.
 But I also personally know at least a dozen people more qualified to write this list than I am.
 And I am going to express a few opinions with which they may disagree.
 So the following advice is mine, and it comes merely from my looking back at my own time as a graphic design student and the work it produced, with the benefit of a little bit of perspective and time.
 Hopefully it will be helpful in navigating you through the pitfalls I failed to avoid.
 (In other words, I can write this, because I've personally made just about all of these mistakes myself.)

 ## 8) Skimping on Cost